SecuritySynapse/course-assessment-fall-2024/tokens.md

-If you are a student in Computer Science 403 (Computer Security), you may use this template to request that the course instructor re-assess your work by agreeing to "pay" one of the **three tokens** that you were given at the start of the semester.
+If you are a student in Computer Science 403 (Computer Security), you may use this template to request that the course instructor re-assess your work by agreeing to "pay" one of the **two tokens** that you were given at the start of the semester.
 You must adhere to these regulations when using this form to submit a request for your work to be reassessed by "paying" a token.